thandal/nano_node_standalone/README.md

 # nano_node_standalone
-A nanocurrency node, configured as a standalone test net (not to be confused with the official test net).
+A nanocurrency node, configured as a standalone test net (not to be confused with the official test net), where you have control over the genesis funds.
+This is very useful for testing and debugging code that interacts with nano nodes!

 ## First, build and start the docker image:
 Either use docker compose: